Nourishing Practices for Cold Dew: Embrace Acidity and Hydration to Thrive in Late Autumn!

 Focus on Hydration

-Autumn dryness may lead to internal discomfort.
-As the principle goes, “dryness calls for moistening.”
-During this season, it is beneficial to include nourishing ingredients like lingzhi, lotus seeds, lily bulbs, sesame, and glutinous rice in your diet to help maintain balance and comfort.
+As the air becomes drier, the principle of “dryness calls for moistening” is often followed.
+People may include nourishing ingredients like lingzhi, lotus seeds, lily bulbs, sesame, and glutinous rice in their diet to help maintain a sense of balance and comfort.

 Enjoy the Heights and Autumn Views